dymodi/dymodi.github.io/Research/IoT/IoT-UCSD.md

 author: Yi DING
 ---

-This is a course not of UCSD's Coursera: [*Internet of Things: How did we get here?*](https://www.coursera.org/learn/internet-of-things-history/home/welcome)
+This is a course note of UCSD's Coursera: [*Internet of Things: How did we get here?*](https://www.coursera.org/learn/internet-of-things-history/home/welcome)